girder/girder_worker/docs/facebook-example.rst

    subgraph = ego_graph(G, most_popular_person)

-Again, we can create a Romanesco task using our new script, like so:
+Again, we can create a task using our new script, like so:

 .. note :: Since these steps are going to be connected, our inputs are going to be the same as the last steps outputs.